jordy25519/casey/README.md

     );
     assert!(mock_struct::test());
 ```
-All `ident` tokens in the stream will have the case transformation applied.
+All `ident` tokens in the stream will have the case transformation applied (keywords will be ignored).